The Decline of ERP and the Future of Strategic Finance

 When ERPs came into vogue, the original intent was to meet the need for unification amongst a growing set of business tools.
 Companies saw the need for shared data, and the need to have instant access to a holistic view of each customer—as well as a view into each department in the business, and of course a view of the business as a whole.

-But as SaaS began to eat everything in the following three decades, ERPs began to unravel.
+But as SaaS began to eat everything in the following three decades, with the onset of a financial digital transformation, ERPs began to unravel.
 Sure, they offered a human resource tool.
 But they didn’t offer the best HR tool on the market, in fact their offerings often felt rigid and limited.
 Maybe they had great accounting tools, but their payroll system wasn't flexible.
 Or they had great expense management tools, but they offered no payment solution.
 As SaaS tools exploded, businesses now had the option to choose the very best version of the tools they needed, even if they lived outside the ERP ecosystem.
 And as businesses realized ERPs didn’t have the very best version of each tool the product suite supposedly represented, they began to look elsewhere.
 Finding better pricing and better quality tools that were designed for specific jobs.

 That all-in-one package didn’t look so shiny anymore.
 And by acquiring more tools outside that centralized ERP product suite, businesses watched their toolset that was already broken down, break down even further.
 Because sadly, a system that’s designed to do everything well—ends up doing nothing well.